 Having an effective cybersecurity team is the greatest challenge that all organizations face.
-The challenge range from protecting crucial data held with a cloud service provider to protecting the entire server from crippling DDoS attacks.
-The quality, as well as the number, of cyberattacks is overwhelming, causing security teams to struggle.
-The fact is that the majority of cyber breaches are the result of human error .
+The challenges range from protecting crucial data held with a cloud service provider to the entire server from crippling DDoS attacks.
+The quality, as well as the number of cyberattacks, is overwhelming, causing security teams to struggle.
+The fact is that the majority of cyber breaches are the result of human error.
 However, besides cybersecurity awareness training, there is a need for experts who can protect endpoints and detect intrusions.
 In the absence of them, vicious malware would exist for years without being detected.
-To improve cybersecurity team performance, it is vital that the team should be diverse.
+To improve cybersecurity team performance, the team must be diverse.
 The diversity may stand in the data that is collected, or the various backgrounds, skills, education, gender, or experience each member brings as part of the team’s contribution.

-In a study conducted by Tripwire, 96% of the organizations are concerned about the cybersecurity skill gap, whereas 80% of the cybersecurity pros believe that it is difficult to hire skilled security staff who can defend against existing complex cyberattacks .
+In a study conducted by Tripwire, 96% of the organizations are concerned about the cybersecurity skill gap, whereas 80% of the cybersecurity pros believe that it is challenging to hire skilled security staff who can defend against existing complex cyberattacks.

-James Hadley, CEO of the Immersive Labs, said that there are clear benefits of gender diversity in the workplace, perhaps more so in cybersecurity .
-He believes that the network of methodical understanding of women and faster approach of men would form strong roots for the next generation of cyber talent.
+James Hadley, CEO of the Immersive Labs, said that there are clear benefits of gender diversity in the workplace, perhaps more so in cybersecurity.
+He believes that the network of methodical understanding of women and the faster approach of men would form strong roots for the next generation of cyber talent.

 Having a diverse workforce in an organization would lead to better business results.
-According to McKinsey research, companies with diverse workforce perform better financially.
-The two main outcomes from the research on diversity as performed by McKinsey are :
+According to McKinsey’s research, companies with diverse workforce perform better financially.
+The two main outcomes from the research on diversity as performed by McKinsey are: